Christianq010/Udacity_project-google_cloud-python/README.md

 project = example-project
 ```

-3. To view information your Cloud SDK installation and the active SDK configuration:
+##### 3. To view information your Cloud SDK installation and the active SDK configuration:

-`gcloud info`
-gcloud displays a summary of information about your Cloud SDK installation.
+* `gcloud info` - gcloud displays a summary of information about your Cloud SDK installation.
 This includes information about your system, the installed SDK components, the active user account and current project, and the properties in the active SDK configuration.

-To view information about gcloud commands and other topics from the command line:
+* `gcloud help` - To view information about gcloud commands and other topics from the command line.
-`gcloud help`

-For example, to view the help for gcloud compute instances create:
+* `gcloud help compute instances create` - For example, to view the help for gcloud compute instances create.
-`gcloud help compute instances create`

-`gcloud` displays a help topic that contains a description of the command, a list of command flags and arguments, and examples of how to use it.
+* `gcloud` displays a help topic that contains a description of the command, a list of command flags and arguments, and examples of how to use it.

 ### Conclusion